-Doing lecture shout outs are an important part of campaigning, although we know this year will be more challenging and opportunities may be limited.
-You will only be allowed to speak to lectures online.
-We recommend that you contact lecturers the week before voting.
-Like quite a lot of aspects of running an election campaign, it can seem very daunting to walk into a huge lecture full of unfamiliar faces, so start practising on your own lectures where you'll know some of the students there.
+Doing lecture shout outs are an important part of campaigning.
+We recommend that you contact lecturers the week before voting to ask if you can give a lecture shout out during the campaigning period (remember, not before!).
+Like quite a lot of aspects of running an election campaign, it can seem very daunting to walk into a lecture full of unfamiliar faces, so start practising on your own lectures where you'll know some of the students there.
 Try and arrive on time or at least 15 minutes before and keep your pitch down to a minute - audience participation is great when it works but can be tricky at 9am.